Planet Coaster: Reception

 The game was met with praise upon release of the alpha.
 Andy Kelly of PC Gamer commented that Frontier was "off to a tremendous start", adding that creating buildings with the creation tools hinted at "immense possibilities".
 However, Mark Walton of Ars Technica noted several small flaws including the "hard to navigate" menus and the lack of custom built roller coasters.
 On 27 April 2016, about a month after the release of the alpha, Frontier announced that Planet Coaster had grossed nearly two million dollars.

 Matt Wales of Eurogamer recommended the game, concluding that the game is "the finest simulator yet".
 Meanwhile, Ben Reeves of Game Informer praised the game for its creative mode but criticized the game's career mode, referring to it as "boring" and "tedious".
 TJ Hafer of IGN compared the game's integration of Steam Workshop to Minecraft and Second Life.
 Edmond Tran of GameSpot praised the game for its accessible creative tools and for its evocative tone.
 Jonathan Leack of Game Revolution claimed that the game "resurrected the [theme park simulation] genre".
 In a critical review of the game, Jody Macgregor of PC Gamer praised the game's challenge mode but criticized the game for not innovating enough from RollerCoaster Tycoon 3.
 The original score (70/100) was retracted due to miscommunication between Frontier Developments and PC Gamer with the game version they received; its reevaluated score is 75/100.
 Patrick Hancock of Destructoid noted that the game suffers frame rate issues in larger parks.
 Furthermore, Edge noted that the game's "fiddly" camera makes some actions harder.

 In 2020, Rock, Paper, Shotgun rated Planet Coaster in their top 10 management games for the PC.

 Many fans made favourable comparisons to RollerCoaster Tycoon World, which received largely negative reviews.
+The game has "very positive" reviews on Steam.

 Sales

 Upon release, the game topped the Steam "top sellers" charts.
 The game sold over 400,000 copies in the first month of its release.
 Despite being released in the later part of the year, Planet Coaster was featured on Steam's "Top 100 Best Sellers of 2016" chart as a "silver tier" game.
 In August 2017, the game sold its one millionth copy.
-In July 2018, a leak in Valve API revealed that over 1.68 million Steam users owned Planet Coaster.
+In July 2018, a leak in Valve's API revealed that over 1.68 million Steam users owned Planet Coaster.
 Two million copies of the games were sold by January 2019.
 As of January 2020, 2.5 million copies of the game had been sold.